The 8 Week Functional Bodybuilding Hybrid Program

 Week 2

 Each movement should be between 60-80% of your 1RM.
-In the initial weeks, I would recommend erring closer to 60% and as you feel more comfortable with this volume, you can up the intensity.
+In the initial weeks, I would recommend erring closer to 60%.
+As you feel more comfortable with this volume, you can up the intensity.

-You should feel like you could do one or two more reps at the end of each set if you really had to.
-There are no sets going to failure in this program, as those sets eat up a lot of your recovery budget.
+You should feel like you could do one or two more reps at the end of each set, if you really had to.
+There are no sets going to failure in this program, as those sets eat up a lot of your recovery budget, and aren’t required to gain muscle.

 Week 3